kinvolk/kube-spawn/doc/troubleshooting.md

-Here are some common issues that we encountered and how we work around or fix the.
+Here are some common issues that we encountered and how we work around or fix them.
 If you discover more, please create an issue or submit a PR.

 ## Missing GOPATH environment variable